There’s more to cooking outside than just firing up the grill. Here are a few tips for successful — and safe — outdoor cooking.

 Plan for Success

-Lastly, put someone else in charge of setting the table, getting side dishes ready, herding children, and pouring drinks while you concentrate on the grill.
+First of all, don’t be a generalist.
+Be a grilling specialist while you’re ruling the Q. Put someone else in charge of setting the table, getting side dishes ready, herding children, and pouring drinks so you can concentrate exclusively on the grill.

-Bacteria grows in food between the temperatures of 40 degrees F and 140 degrees F (4 degrees C to 60 degrees C), so don’t leave perishable foods out for longer than two hours (this includes preparation time).
+Bacteria grows in food between 40 degrees F and 140 degrees F (4 degrees C to 60 degrees C), so don’t leave perishable foods out for longer than two hours (this includes preparation time).

 Foods most prone to cause illness if left unrefrigerated are:

-- anything containing raw or cooked eggs such as homemade mayonnaise, cream pies, and
+- foods containing raw or cooked eggs such as homemade mayonnaise, cream pies